Submit one online simple application to potentially get offers from a network of over 75 legit business lenders.

 I got a business loan through Lendio.
 Now what?

 It’s time to start paying it back.
-To avoid missing payments, see if you can set up autopay from you business’s bank account.
-And if you have any financial problems that might affect your repayments, make sure to contact your lender immediately to work out a possible solution.
+To avoid missing payments, see if you can set up autopay from your business’s bank account.
+And if you face unexpected financial problems that could affect your repayments, contact your lender immediately to work out a possible solution.

-To make sure you’re getting the best deal, it’s a good idea to compare other business lenders before settling on one.
+To get the best deal you’re eligible for, compare a full suite of business lenders before settling on one.